jacintak/jacintak.github.io/model/index.md

 4. The mechanistic model for single site modelling, raster modelling and supercomputer modelling of species distribution

 ## Single or multi repos?
 Multi-repository structures have their disadvantages but were suitable for me.
-Each repository corresponds to a stage in my data pipeline .
+Each repository corresponds to a stage in my data pipeline.
 Because the mechanistic model was not the only component of my PhD research, there are data and analyses which were not relevant to the end model and which I wanted to separate from the modelling component.
 A single repository might be more efficient if the model is the main component of the model.

 ## About the repositories {#about}
 Repositories 1 and 2 are for processing my experimental data on the thermal response of egg development into a format for the model (Input data).